Daniel Leech-Wilkinson

 Early experiments in which Dan was involved are mentioned in other interviews on this site, and these have increasingly led in new, unforeseen but fascinating directions.
 His own work with performers has focused most recently on opera, where the problem of musical inhibition is most obvious.
 On stage in a modern opera production we often see highly imaginative production, bringing new meaning to the opera’s text; yet in the orchestra pit the musical interpretation remains almost entirely unchanged from one production to the next.
 While for the stage director, the question is always, ‘what can this text tell us about our situation today?’, for the musical director it’s always, ‘how did the composer intend me to perform this score?’
 Stage directors always get the critics’ blame when the two don’t match, but suppose the musicians’ inflexibility and refusal to engage creatively were equally problematic?
 With more goodwill and creative licence, could the two find a mutually acceptable narrative that the musical performance could be flexible enough to support?

 To test for possible answers, Dan worked with Helios Collective in 2015-16 on a reinterpretation of Purcell’s Dido & Aeneas score.
-He is testing possible explanations in the online book, Challenging Classical Performance, that’s being posted in draft here hoping for feedback and suggestions.
+He is testing possible explanations in the online book, Challenging Performance: Classical Music Performance Norms and How to Escape Them, that’s an ongoing project elsewhere on this site.